isc-projects/kea/.gitlab/issue_templates/Security_issue.md

 <!--
  - Kea version: which release? if it's compiled from git, which revision.
 Use kea-dhcp4 -V to find out.
  - OS: [e.g. Ubuntu 26.04 x64]
- - Which features were compiled in (in particular which backends)
+ - Which features were compiled in (please provide output of kea-dhcp4 -W)
  - If/which hooks where loaded in
 -->